surrealdb/surrealml/README.md

 # SurrealMl
 This package is for storing machine learning models with meta data in Rust so they can be used on the SurrealDB server.

+## Compilation config
+If nothing is configured the crate will compile the ONNX runtime into the binary.
+This is the default behaviour.
+However, if you want to use an ONNX runtime that is installed on your system, you can set the environment variable `ONNXRUNTIME_LIB_PATH` before you compile the crate.
+This will make the crate use the ONNX runtime that is installed on your system.

 ## Quick start with Sk-learn

 Sk-learn models can also be converted and stored in the `.surml` format enabling developers to load them in any